algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 }
 ```

-As you might see in the pseudo-code above, the zoom level will be updated based on the zoom button clicked by the user.
+As you might see in the pseudo-code above, the zoom level will be updated based on the zoom button the user clicks.
 The user will be able to zoom in and out of the visualization to explore the FPGA structure and signal propagation at different levels of detail.

 #### Panning the Visualization